Kathy Thibodeaux

-Kathy Thibodeaux is an American ballet dancer who, in 1986, became co-founder and Artistic Director of Ballet Magnificat!.
+Kathy Thibodeaux (born Katherine Ann Denton; 9 November 1956) is an American ballet dancer who, in 1986, became co-founder and Artistic Director of Ballet Magnificat!.

+Early life

-Born Katherine Ann Denton, on November 9, 1956, in Memphis, Tennessee, the oldest of four girls to Mary Frances Waring and Henry Lee (Bo) Denton, she moved to Jackson, Mississippi, as a young child and, except for a short time in California, has lived there all of her life.
-She began ballet classes at the age of six with the Jackson Ballet School, was a competitive swimmer winning many trophies through her school years, and was a cheerleader during her jr. high and high school days at Chastain Jr. High School and Manhattan High School.
+Kathy Thibodeaux was born in Memphis, Tennessee, the oldest of four girls, to Mary Frances Waring and Henry Lee (Bo) Denton.
+She moved to Jackson, Mississippi, as a young child and, except for a short time in California, has lived there all of her life.
+She began ballet classes at the age of six with the Jackson Ballet School; was a competitive swimmer winning many trophies through her school years; and was a cheerleader during her jr. high and high school days at Chastain Jr. High School and Manhattan Academy.
 In 1976, she married Keith Thibodeaux, a former child actor and musician who appeared on I Love Lucy and The Lucy-Desi Comedy Hour television shows and later drummer for the groundbreaking Christian rock band David and the Giants.
-They have one daughter, Tara Thibodeaux Drew, a dancer, teacher and choreographer, who is married to former NBA player and college basketball coach Bryce Drew, and one grandson, Bryson.
+They have one daughter, Tara Thibodeaux Drew (b.
+1979), a dancer, teacher and choreographer, who is married to former NBA player and college basketball coach Bryce Drew, and one grandson, Bryson.

+Career

 At the Jackson Ballet School (later Ballet Mississippi), Kathy studied under American Ballet Theatre’s Albia Kavan and Rex Cooper.
 When the Jackson Ballet Company turned professional in 1978 under the direction of Thalia Mara, Kathy became one of the first dancers to be contracted, soon soaring to the highest levels of the company and becoming a Principal Dancer, a position she held until 1986.

 Kathy stepped into the spotlight of the international dance world in 1982, winning a Silver Medal at the II USA International Ballet Competition which rotates between Jackson and Russia, Finland and Bulgaria.
 For the third contemporary round in that competition, against the advice of many, Kathy chose to express her faith in a dance to Sandi Patty’s "We Shall Behold Him".